Bell hooks

-Gloria Jean Watkins (September 25, 1952 – December 15, 2021), better known by her pen name bell hooks (stylized in lowercase), was an American author, theorist, educator, and social critic who was a Distinguished Professor in Residence at Berea College.
-She was best known for her writings on race, feminism, and class.
-She used the lower-case spelling of her name to decenter herself and draw attention to her work instead.
-The focus of hooks's writing was to explore the intersectionality of race, capitalism, and gender, and what she described as their ability to produce and perpetuate systems of oppression and class domination.
-She published around 40 books, including works that ranged from essays, poetry, and children's books.
-She published numerous scholarly articles, appeared in documentary films, and participated in public lectures.
-Her work addressed love, race, social class, gender, art, history, sexuality, mass media, and feminism.
+Gloria Jean Watkins (September 25, 1952 – December 15, 2021), better known by her pen name bell hooks (stylized in lowercase), was an American philosopher, educator, author, and social critic; she was a Distinguished Professor in Residence at Berea College in Kentucky.
+Professor hooks wrote about race, feminism, and social class.
+Her work explored the intersections of race, capitalism, and gender, and what she described as their ability to produce and perpetuate systems of oppression and class domination.
+Her work served as foundational to the modern idea of intersectionality.
+She published numerous scholarly articles and nearly 40 books, in styles ranging from essays and poetry to children's literature, with a body of work that addressed love, gender, art, history, sexuality, and mass media.

-She began her academic career in 1976 teaching English and ethnic studies at the University of Southern California.
+Hooks began her academic career in 1976 teaching English and ethnic studies at the University of Southern California.
 She later taught at several institutions including Stanford University, Yale University, New College of Florida, and The City College of New York, before joining Berea College in Berea, Kentucky, in 2004.
 In 2014, hooks also founded the bell hooks Institute at Berea College.
-Her pen name was borrowed from her maternal great-grandmother, Bell Blair Hooks.
+Her pen name was borrowed from her maternal great-grandmother, Bell Blair Hooks, using lowercase to decenter herself and instead maintain focus on the substance of her writings.

 Early life

-Gloria Jean Watkins was born on September 25, 1952, to a working-class African-American family, in Hopkinsville, a small, segregated town in Kentucky.
-Watkins was one of six children born to Rosa Bell Watkins (née Oldham) and Veodis Watkins.
+Gloria Jean Watkins was born on September 25, 1952, to a working-class African-American family, in Hopkinsville, a small, segregated town in Kentucky. hooks was one of six children born to Rosa Bell Watkins (née Oldham) and Veodis Watkins.
 Her father worked as a janitor and her mother worked as a maid in the homes of white families.
-In her memoir Bone Black: Memories of Girlhood (1996), Watkins would write of her "struggle to create self and identity" while growing up in "a rich magical world of southern black culture that was sometimes paradisiacal and at other times terrifying."
+In her memoir Bone Black: Memories of Girlhood (1996), hooks would write of her "struggle to create self and identity" while growing up in "a rich magical world of southern black culture that was sometimes paradisiacal and at other times terrifying."

-An avid reader (with poets William Wordsworth, Langston Hughes, Elizabeth Barrett Browning and Gwendolyn Brooks among her favorites), Watkins was educated in racially segregated public schools, later moving to an integrated school in the late 1960s.
+An avid reader (with poets William Wordsworth, Langston Hughes, Elizabeth Barrett Browning and Gwendolyn Brooks among her favorites), hooks was educated in racially segregated public schools, later moving to an integrated school in the late 1960s.
 This experience greatly influenced her perspective as an educator, and it inspired scholarship on education practices as seen in her book, Teaching to Transgress: Education as the Practice of Freedom.
-She graduated from Hopkinsville High School before obtaining her BA in English from Stanford University in 1973, and her MA in English from the University of Wisconsin–Madison in 1976.
-During this time, Watkins was writing her book Ain't I a Woman: Black Women and Feminism, which she began writing at the age of 19 (c.
+She graduated from Hopkinsville High School before obtaining her B.A. in English from Stanford University in 1973, and her M.A. in English from the University of Wisconsin–Madison in 1976.
+During this time, hooks was writing her book Ain't I a Woman: Black Women and Feminism, which she began writing at the age of 19 (c.
 1971) and then published (as bell hooks) in 1981.

-In 1983, after several years of teaching and writing, hooks completed her doctorate in English at the University of California, Santa Cruz, with a dissertation on author Toni Morrison entitled "Keeping a Hold on Life: Reading Toni Morrison's Fiction".
+In 1983, after several years of teaching and writing, hooks completed her doctorate in literature at the University of California, Santa Cruz, with a dissertation on author Toni Morrison entitled "Keeping a Hold on Life: Reading Toni Morrison's Fiction".